top of page

 UCSB Graduate Student

-Research Interests: edible insects, environmental anthropology, perceptions of food, nature and the environment
+Research Interests: food systems, edible insects, environmental anthropology, perceptions of food, nature and the environment

 UCSB Graduate Student